Get Help Fighting Vandalism Charges From A Skilled San Diego Defense Attorney

 The conditions of a felony vandalism charge include:

-• Damage of $400 or more, or if you have a prior criminal record or if the alleged vandalism was a “hate crime”
+- Damage of $400 or more if you have a prior criminal record or if the alleged vandalism was a “hate crime.”

 Don’t jeopardize your future with a public defender, and don’t think that vandalism is a minor criminal charge.
 A criminal record greatly impacts your future job opportunities, rights and severity of future criminal charges.
 Get proactive, committed defense today.
-Please call 858-429-9982 to schedule a free initial consultation and free case evaluation with me, criminal law attorney Mark Deniz.
-All conversations with me and my staff are confidential.
+Please call us at 858-429-9982 to schedule a free initial consultation and free case evaluation with us.
+All conversations with us are confidential.